When I Don’t Know it All

 Bishop Robert Barron recently commented on a podcast that he doesn't have the St. Michael the Archangel Prayer committed to memory.

-Have you ever had these kinds of moments in church?
+Have you ever had moments like these in church?